ignite/cli/docs/run/index.md

 starport serve
 ```

-This command initializes a chain, builds the code, starts a single validator node and starts watching for file changes.
-Whenever a file is changed, Starport will reinitialise the chain, rebuild and start the chain again.
-Starport tries to preserve the state of the chain, if the changes to source code are compatible with the previous state.
-This is very useful for development purposes. `starport serve` command is a development tool, it should not be used in production environment.
-See below how to run a chain in production.
+This command initializes a chain, builds the code, starts a single validator node, and starts watching for file changes.

+Whenever a file is changed, the chain is automatically reinitialized, rebuilt, and started again.
+The chain's state is preserved if the changes to the source code are compatible with the previous state.
+This state preservation is beneficial for development purposes.

+Because the `starport serve` command is a development tool, it should not be used in a production environment.
+Read on to learn the process of running a blockchain in production.

 ## The Magic of `starport serve`